What is the Job Order Costing System?

 The following are the advantages of job order costing.

 - It helps management in the analysis of the material, labor & overhead cost that is incurred in production or completion of the job.

-- It helps in the identification of efficiency of machine and manpower.
+- It helps in the identification of the efficiency of machines and manpower.

-- Job order costing method helps in cost control and better utilization of resources.
+- The job order costing method helps in cost control and better utilization of resources.

-- With the help of job order costing method management can ascertain which job is profitable which is not.
+- With the help of the job order costing method, management can ascertain which job is profitable, which is not.

 - It helps in comparison with a similar job will be done in the future and become the basis of future jobs also.